gigantum/base-images/README.md

 # LabBook Base Image Repository

-A repo to maintain Gigantum authored Base Images for LabBook environments
+A repository to maintain Gigantum authored Base Docker Images for LabBook environments

 ## Images

+### python3-minimal

+A minimal Base containing Python 3.6 and JupyterLab with no additional packages

-### ubuntu1604-python3
+### python3-data-science

-An image for Ubuntu 16.04 python 3 developers.
-Installs the latests updates, build-essential, python3, git, curl, and vim as a base.
+A Base containing Python 3.6, JupyterLab, and common data science packages pre-installed